CUNY-CL/yoyodyne/README.md

 source and target symbols will have the same embedding.
 This can be disabled with `data: tie_embeddings: false`.

 By default, training uses 32-bit precision.
-However, the `trainer.: precision:` flag allows the user to perform training with half precision (`16`), or with mixed-precision formats like `bf16-mixed` if supported by the accelerator.
+However, the `trainer: precision:` flag allows the user to perform training with half precision (`16`), or with mixed-precision formats like `bf16-mixed` if supported by the accelerator.
 This might reduce the size of the model and batches in memory, allowing one to use